Goodbye Mr Mackenzie: Commercially successful period (1987–1994)

 The band continued to write material; Manson was also given the opportunity to record lead vocals on a number of tracks planned for the band's third album, titled Five.
 In the end, Manson only featured on a duet, "Normal Boy".
-The band issued the album on their own Blokshok label.

-Side project: Angelfish
+The band issued the album on their own record label, Blokshok, following their split from Capitol Records, something later described as "reflecting troubled times – both professionally and personally – for the band".
+Five was described as a shift from the "radio friendly first two albums released on major labels", featuring a more "rougher edge".
+Recorded as the same time as the debut album from their side project, Five has been acknowledged as "more than worthy of it [sic] place in Scottish music history".

+Angelfish and disbandment (1994)

-With relations between MCA and the band's management hitting a low point the band left MCA.
-Gary Kurfirst wanted to keep working with the band and suggested they record a whole album with Shirley Manson on lead vocals, and after hearing several demos, Kurfirst signed Manson to Radioactive as a solo artist, with Metcalfe, Kelly and Wilson signing the publishing deal.
+With relations between MCA and the band's management hitting a low point, the band left MCA.
+Gary Kurfirst wanted to keep working with the band and suggested they record a whole album with Shirley Manson on lead vocals.
+After hearing several demos, Kurfirst signed Manson to Radioactive as a solo artist, with Metcalfe, Kelly and Wilson signing the publishing deal.
 Recording under the name Angelfish, and using some of the newly written material and a previously released Mackenzie B-side, Manson and the group recorded the tracks that would make up the Angelfish album in Connecticut with Talking Heads' Chris Frantz and Tina Weymouth.
 A lead in track "Suffocate Me" sent to college radio where it was well received.
 Angelfish and second single "Heartbreak to Hate" followed in 1994.
 Angelfish toured the United States, Canada, France, Belgium, and co-supported Live on a tour of North America, along with Vic Chesnutt.

 The music video for "Suffocate Me" was aired on MTV's 120 Minutes.
 Producer and musician Steve Marker saw the broadcast and thought Manson would be a great singer for his band, Garbage, which also featured producers Duke Erikson and Butch Vig.
-Manson left Angelfish, and The Mackenzies, to join the group.

-Post-Goodbye Mr Mackenzie

-Manson left for Garbage in 1994.
-Derek Kelly, Fin Wilson and Martin Metcalfe formed a new band, Isa & the Filthy Tongues with American singer Stacey Chavis.
+Manson left Angelfish, and The Mackenzies, to join the group in 1994.
+Derek Kelly, Fin Wilson and Martin Metcalfe formed a new band, Isa & the Filthy Tongues, with American singer Stacey Chavis.